conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 Web services
 ------------

-The Heroku app providing the conda-forge web services is living in `conda-forge/conda-forge-webservices <https://github.com/conda-forge/conda-forge-webservices>`_.
+The Heroku app providing the conda-forge web services lives in `conda-forge/conda-forge-webservices <https://github.com/conda-forge/conda-forge-webservices>`_.
 Please note that the code logic provided by the app is in the ``Smithy`` repository.

-Bugs or suggestions regarding the service functionality should therefore be opened in at ``conda-forge/conda-smithy``'s `bug tracker <https://github.com/conda-forge/conda-smithy/issues>`_.
+Bugs or suggestions regarding the service functionality should therefore be opened in ``conda-forge/conda-smithy``'s `bug tracker <https://github.com/conda-forge/conda-smithy/issues>`_.

 conda-forge pinning
 -------------------